Board of Commissioners

 Director, Linchpin Pty Ltd

 As Group Managing Director South Pacific and Managing Director Australia with ATS Pacific, an inbound travel management company, Denis led the company through sustained revenue growth and into a public listing, demonstrating his ability to grow returns from global markets.
-Denis is a former Board member of the Australian Tourism Export Council, Tourism New South Wales and Tourism Tropical North Queensland.
+Denis is current Chair of the Australian Tourism Export Council and a former Board member of Tourism New South Wales and Tourism Tropical North Queensland.